-The Board of Directors of Space2 on January 19, 2017 appointed as disclosure officer for the Inside Information Processing Policy, with effect from the Effective Merger Date, Mr. Giorgio Martellino.
+The Board of Directors of Space2 (now Avio S.p.A.) on January 19, 2017 appointed as disclosure officer for the Inside Information Processing Policy, with effect from the Effective Merger Date, Mr. Giorgio Martellino.
 This appointment was confirmed by the Issuer's Board of Directors on April 10, 2017